Are you really a Christian?

 “There can be no more important question than ‘Am I really a Christian?’ and Mike McKinley helps us answer it with great skill.
 He manages to challenge nominal Christians while comforting genuine believers.
 McKinley’s writing is accessible, engaging, and simple without ever being simplistic.
 I particularly appreciate the way he encourages us to explore this crucial question in the context of a Christian community.
 If you’re not sure where you stand before God, or you know someone who’s not sure, then this is the book for you.”

-—Tim Chester, Associate Director, The Porterbrook Seminary; author, You Can Change and A Meal With Jesus
+—Tim Chester, Director, The Porterbrook Seminary; author, You Can Change, A Meal With Jesus, and Good News to the Poor

 “Can any question in life be as important as knowing whether you are right with God, whether you are going to Heaven or Hell?
 I’m quite sure that every person now in eternity—with not a single exception among the billions there—would affirm the urgency and priority of pursuing the answer to such a question.
 That’s why, if you have any uncertainties about the answer for your own situation, you should read this book.
 Some day, on a day as real as the one in which you entered the world, as real as the one in which you are reading these words, you will enter another world.
 There you will remain forever.
 Are you ready?
 If not, this book will help you understand how the Bible says to prepare.”